 Other Document Types

 There are countless other types of documents out there that also need to be accessible to all.
-If you would like some guidance on best practices for whatever types of documents you use, please feel free to reach out to the Digital Accessibility Office by submitting an Online Help Desk Request, or emailing us.
+If you would like some guidance on best practices for whatever types of documents you use, please feel free to reach out to the Digital Accessibility Office by submitting an online help request, or emailing us.